awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-automated-tests.md

    assert response == "Hello World"
    ```

-   This code can run without modifications against a Lambda function that's deployed\.
-To do so, set the `running_locally` option to `False`\.
-This sets up the AWS SDK to connect to AWS Lambda in the cloud\.
+   You can use this code to test deployed Lambda functions by setting `running_locally` to `False`\.
+This sets up the AWS SDK to connect to AWS Lambda in the AWS Cloud\.